 Is snoring a bad sign in dogs?
 You might be wondering this as you hear your pup snoring in their bed fast asleep.
-And while snoring might be normal to some dogs due to their anatomy, like brachycephalic (short-faced) breeds like Pugs and Bulldogs, it can be a warning sign for others that something isn’t right.
+And while snoring might be normal to some dogs due to their anatomy, such as brachycephalic (short-faced) breeds like Pugs and Bulldogs, it can be a warning sign for others that something isn’t right.

 So should we be worried about our pups and snoring?
 The short answer is it depends.
 Though it might be normal for some dog breeds, it can be a concern for others and a warning sign that they might need a visit to their veterinarian to get checked.

-Here is what you should know about snoring in dogs.
+Here’s what you should know about snoring in dogs.

 Why Do Dogs Snore?

 The reasons humans might snore can be the same reasons dogs do, as well.
-A dog snoring can be caused by an obstruction of the nasal passage or nostrils that lead to airway constriction.
+A dog snoring can be caused by an obstruction of the nasal passage or nostrils that leads to airway constriction.